sentry-demos/sentry-native/README.md

 ## Overview
 This project is a demo implementation of **sentry-native**, the Sentry SDK for Native Crash Reporting.
-The demo produces a native crash that gets captured by sentry-native and sent to Sentry.io This demo uses sentry-native in its pakcaged release form - it is referenced as a submodule.
+The demo produces a native crash that gets captured by sentry-native and sent to Sentry.io This demo uses sentry-native in its packaged release form - it is referenced as a submodule.
 You can also download it separately here https://github.com/getsentry/sentry-native as a distribution zip.

 The **Official Sentry Documentation** for sentry-native is at https://github.com/getsentry/sentry-native